 ‘Nature as model, nature as measure, nature as mentor’ - Janine M. Benyus

 My research in natural history draws me to bones as they connect us to the animal kingdom and our ancestral lineage.
 In their fossilised state, bones become storytellers of the past, allowing us to unravel the narratives of our human and non-human predecessors.
-Through the study of skeletal structures, we gain a visual representation of the direct mimicry found within living organisms, for example the shapes found in our rib cage can be found across many species.
-Works have integrated new technologies such as 3D printing and seven-axis robot arm combined with traditional craftsmanship to create sculpture.
-For example with ‘What Remains’ I used 3D scans of logs, rough cut them on a robot arm, then carved them by hand, leaving details of the robot arm touch - preserving the connection between artist and machine.
+Through the study of skeletal structures, we gain a visual representation of the direct mimicry found within living organisms, for example the shapes found in our rib cage can be found across many species with vertebrates.
+In my practice, I integrate new technologies, such as 3D printing and seven-axis robot arm, with traditional craftsmanship to create sculpture.
+For example, What Remains (2023), I used 3D scans of logs, rough cut them on a robot arm, and then carved them by hand.
+Details of the robot arm’s score remain visible, preserving the connection between artist and machine.
 The spalted wood, originally collected in Sheffield and dried for over 12 years, bears witness to the captivating stories of fungal colonisation.
 The fungi, extracting nutrients from the wood, leave distinctive and pattern within the material.
 The preservation of this pattern, combined with marks of the robotic arm and my own human touch, constitute the symbiosis between natural, mechanical, and human entities; a persisting interest within my work.